OUR TEAM

 Robin Tittle, MD, MS

-Robin Tittle is a hospital medicine attending at the Portland VA Medical Center in Portland, Oregon.
-She previously worked at Santa Clara Valley Medical Center, where she was the co-director of the residency global health pathway.
-She completed internal medicine residency at UCSF, after which she was a global health hospital medicine fellow in Haiti.
+Robin Tittle works clinically at Santa Clara Valley Medical Center, where she previously served as the co-director of the residency global health pathway.
+She completed internal medicine residency at UCSF, after which she was a Global Health Hospital Medicine Fellow in Haiti.
 Prior to residency training, she was a member of the inaugural class of the UCSF global health masters program, completing her fieldwork project in rural Kenya with Family AIDS Care and Education Services (FACES).
 She is a founding member of the UCSF HEAL Initiative and continues to serve as HEAL’s director of curriculum.
 She is passionate about leveraging social medicine as a tool for achieving global health equity.

 Sangeeta Tripathi, MPP